 - Micromanage the sale

-House selling tips everyone should know
+Tips for selling your house that everyone should know

 While every situation is different, and there are no hard fast ‘rules’ necessarily, there are ways to make things easier.
 Remember, it’s not just the viewings that matter – think of the bigger picture.